a-gram/audioneex/README.md

 - **Fast identification** - can be used for real-time recognitions
 - **Cross-platform** - runs anywhere there is a fully compliant C++11 compiler
 - **IoT & Mobile-ready** - runs well on small devices for on-device ACR
+- **Database-agnostic** - can use different databases by rewriting the drivers

 Limitations